Is Your HR Department Overwhelmed?

 They become hostile to other workers

-The problem is that while these behavioural signs are easily spotted, they aren’t always connected to the source of the issue.
-This, naturally, attracts less attention and is given less priority.
-From the HR’s point of view, this may come out as negligence.
-So, are there any quicker ways to tell something is not going well?
+The problem is that while these behavioural signs are easily spotted, they aren’t always linked to the source of the issue.
+This, naturally, attracts less attention and receives lower priority.
+From HR’s perspective, this may seem like negligence.
+So, are there any quicker ways to identify when something isn't going well?

-Have your staff suddenly become extremely short-tempered?
+Has your staff suddenly become extremely short-tempered?
 Are emotions running high?
-Are you noticing that people are complaining a lot more?
-All of these may be a result of you asking too much of HR.
-Another sign is if there’s suddenly an influx of HR employees calling in sick and if absences are much higher among HR than in other departments.
-But let’s focus on some easiest-seen and most dangerous signs.
+Are you noticing that people are complaining more than usual?
+All of these may result from asking too much of HR.
+Another sign is a sudden influx of HR employees calling in sick, with absences being much higher among HR than in other departments.
+But let’s focus on some of the easiest-to-see and most dangerous signs.

 One of the loudest alarm bells is a decline in work accuracy.
-If you’ve noticed that your HR staff are making more mistakes, especially employees who are usually very precise, they’re swamped with work.
-While it’s true that everyone makes mistakes (we’re only human, after all), the increased frequency could have a detrimental impact on your business.
-Take a closer look at the tasks HR are dealing with.
+If you’ve noticed that your HR staff are making more mistakes, especially employees who are usually very precise, they may be swamped with work.
+While it’s true that everyone makes mistakes (we’re only human, after all), an increased frequency could have a detrimental impact on your business.
+Take a closer look at the tasks HR is dealing with.
 How do they manage their time in between them?
-Consider introducing time-tracking software to evaluate whether the department is struggling.
-While it may seem the volume of tasks isn’t as big, the issue may lie within their complexity.
+Consider introducing time-tracking software to assess whether the department is struggling.
+While it may seem the volume of tasks isn’t that large, the issue may lie within their complexity.

-If you’ve spotted no issues with the amount nor difficulty of HR work but the rate of mistakes is on the rise - your HR staff might simply be burnt out.
-This causes apathy and a lack of effort when addressing day-to-day tasks.
-In turn, leading to a higher probability of errors.
-Check when was the last time your workers had time off.
-If possible, nudge them to take a couple of days to rest and rejuvenate.
+If you’ve noticed no issues with the volume or difficulty of HR work, but the rate of mistakes is rising, your HR staff might simply be burnt out.
+This can lead to apathy and a lack of effort in addressing day-to-day tasks, which in turn increases the likelihood of errors.
+Check when your workers last had time off.
+If possible, encourage them to take a few days to rest and rejuvenate.

-HR should be involved in many positive aspects of employee management.
-For instance: training, onboarding, benefits, etc. If you’re mainly relying on them to do the ‘dirty work’ such as reinforcing company policies or issuing disciplines, it could create tensions among departments.
-And that could be impacting HR employees’ well-being and morale.
-After all, they are also people, and their job puts them in a position where hostility is aimed at them.
+HR should be involved in many positive aspects of employee management, such as training, onboarding, and benefits.
+If you primarily rely on them to take care of the ‘dirty work,’ like reinforcing company policies or issuing disciplines, it may create tensions among departments.
+This situation could negatively impact the well-being and morale of HR employees.
+After all, they are people too, and their role puts them in a position where they face hostility.

-In the popular show ‘The Office’, there is an HR rep, Toby Flanderson.
-At first, he would always try and do his best to follow the rules.
-But, given he’s constantly faced with hostility for doing his job, mid-series he, as Oscar remarks, ‘checks out’.
-In other words, if you see your HR team being slowly outcasted or even openly ostracised by the rest of the team - you have a problem.
-And, if you don’t want them to ‘check out’, you need to act.
-Help them get involved in more positive experience-bound employee management activities as opposed to those that turn them into a villain.
+In the popular show ‘The Office’, there is an HR representative, Toby Flenderson.
+At first, he always tries to do his best to follow the rules.
+However, because he constantly faces hostility for doing his job, he, as Oscar remarks, mid-series ‘checks out’.
+In other words, if you see your HR team being gradually cast out or even openly ostracised by the rest of the team, you have a problem.
+If you don’t want them to ‘check out’, you need to take action.
+Help them engage in more positive, experience-focused employee management activities instead of those that make them appear villainous.

-As we covered in one of our previous articles, HR is often lagging behind in terms of digital transformation.
-All the while other departments are adopting automation and the use of digital tools, human resources remain married to spreadsheets and manual labour.
-This isn’t the case of lacking designated tools either.
+As we discussed in one of our previous articles, HR often lags behind in digital transformation.
+While other departments adopt automation and digital tools, human resources remain tied to spreadsheets and manual labour.
+This isn’t a matter of lacking designated tools either.

-Most companies are hesitant to introduce innovation to the HR department.
-Mostly because it is one of the pillars the business stands on.
-With most of the HR operations being core processes, many tread with caution when introducing changes.
-What it means, however, is subjecting your human resources to work under more pressure.
-Ultimately, they deal with increased demand yet the same old approach.
-It is evident at this point that companies need to undergo complete digital transformation to stand a competing chance in the future.
-The longer you hesitate, the more momentum your competitors gain.
-To summarise, digitalising your HR will make the life of the workers easier and the processes more efficient.
+Most companies are hesitant to introduce innovation in the HR department, primarily because it is one of the pillars on which the business stands.
+Since most HR operations are core processes, many proceed with caution when implementing changes.
+This, however, subjects human resources to work under increased pressure, as they face higher demands while maintaining the same old approach.
+It is clear at this point that companies need to undergo a complete digital transformation to remain competitive in the future.
+The longer you hesitate, the more traction your competitors gain.
+In summary, digitising your HR will make workers' lives easier and streamline the processes.

 It is easy to forget to rest when you are constantly working at high intensity.
-And this is what the HR department does.
-As covered before, their job has been recognised to be the most stressful which is attributed to both: never-ending tasks and their diversity.
-In other words, the HR personnel is particularly prone to ignoring the off time due to the seemingly infinite stream of work.
-It may not seem like a bad thing at the first glance.
-However, working with no cooldown times is the primary reason behind employee burnout.
+This is what the HR department experiences.
+As mentioned earlier, their role has been recognised as the most stressful due to a combination of never-ending tasks and their diversity.
+In other words, HR personnel are particularly prone to neglecting their off time because of the seemingly infinite workload.
+It may not appear problematic at first glance; however, working without cooldown periods is the primary cause of employee burnout.

-As an employer or the manager, it is your responsibility to spot employees who might be showing signs of workaholism.
-Ultimately, it is as harmful to them personally as it is to your business.
-It is advised to gently nudge the HR who has worked a few months without a break to take annual leave.
-Just make sure you explain the reasoning behind your thought process.
-On some occasions, the employee may refuse to heed your advice.
-In this case, if there’s a need, you have the right to forcefully impose time off work on them.
-Alas with a reasonable notice period.
+As an employer or manager, it is your responsibility to identify employees who may be displaying signs of workaholism.
+Ultimately, this condition is as detrimental to them personally as it is to your business.
+It is advisable to gently encourage an HR employee who has worked for several months without a break to take annual leave.
+Ensure that you explain the reasoning behind your thought process.
+Occasionally, the employee may refuse to follow your advice.
+In this situation, if necessary, you have the right to impose time off work on them, albeit with reasonable notice.

-Let’s go back to the key advice given in this piece.
-One of the best ways you can save time (and unnecessary headaches) for your HR team is to look to automate as many manual, time-consuming processes as possible.
-The market for solutions is big and wide.
-It’s filled with unique features catering to all sorts of businesses, facing all kinds of challenges.
-The major task for you is to identify what is that you need and find your perfect match.
+Let’s revisit the key advice presented in this piece.
+One of the best ways to save time (and avoid unnecessary headaches) for your HR team is to automate as many manual, time-consuming processes as possible.
+The market for solutions is vast and diverse.
+It offers unique features catering to various businesses confronting different challenges.
+Your main task is to identify what you need and find the perfect match for you.
 Since you’re already here, why not start with us?

-Timesheet Portal is a unique, all-in-one software solution.
-It will enable your HR department and business as a whole to run more smoothly through the streamlining of numerous tasks.
-Some of the many features and benefits include:
+Timesheet Portal is a unique all-in-one software solution that enables your HR department and the business as a whole to operate more smoothly by streamlining numerous tasks.
+Some of its many features and benefits include:

 Online time tracking.
 Track worker hours and set up configurable options such as time limit rules and overtime calculations.

 Expense management.
-Submit and approve expenses, upload receipts and export straight to your accounting software (saving time and avoiding potential errors when inputting numbers manually).
+Submit and approve expenses, upload receipts, and export them straight to your accounting software (saving time and avoiding potential errors when inputting numbers manually).

 Employee record keeping.
 Store employee contracts, employment details, contact details and bank details.